 Acts of revenge between individuals and small groups are so commonplace their importance is overlooked, habitually.
 All too often, history tells us that what begins as a dispute between individuals, pit whole communities against one another, and disputes between communities unsettle nations.
 There is very little written about this aspect of conflicts, but it is an important aspect nonetheless.

 Unfortunately, while America was mired in the heart-wrenching days of Watergate, world events did not slow.
 Watergate eclipsed the 1973 oil crisis in the headline news, but not in the larger sphere in which international affairs are carried out.
-A number of crises were not attended to properly and ever since, the United States has been embroiled in conflicts, which began during that period.
+A number of crises were not attended to properly during that time and ever since, the United States has been embroiled in conflicts, whose origins stem from that era.

-In America, the conservative half of the elected federal government dreamed of the day when they could force a Democratic president to resign, while, at the same time, an American ally, now rich beyond imagination, decided to use its new found wealth to agitate for the revitalization of Islam in the Southern Republics of the Soviet Union, stretching from Belarus to China.
-The Saudis utilized the nations of Afghanistan and Pakistan (a collection of tribes actually) to launch incursions into the former Islamic Soviet Republics.
-They bombed buildings, especially the Soviet administration buildings that were located in what served as mosques until 1917 and assassinated Soviet officials.
+In America, the conservative half of the elected federal government dreamed of the day when they could force a Democratic president to resign, while, at the same time, an American ally, now rich beyond imagination, decided to use its new found wealth to agitate for the revitalization of Islam in the Southern Republics of an unraveling Soviet Union, stretching from Belarus to China.
+The Saudis utilized the nations of Afghanistan and Pakistan (two nations that exist in name only, but are as Charles de Gaulle described them, a collection of tribes) to launch incursions into the former Islamic Soviet Republics.
+They bombed buildings, especially the Soviet administration buildings that were located in what served as mosques prior to 1917 and assassinated Soviet officials.
 The Saudis sparked the problems in Central Asia that drew the US into a surrogate war with the USSR, which continues to engulf that region of the world to this day.

 The Soviets raised two rather thorny issues during The Strategic Arms Limitation Talks (SALT)—proxy warfare and a no-first-strike clause (which for all practical purposes would have meant an end to the likelihood of a direct nuclear confrontation between the USA and the USSR), but without direction from the Ford Administration, those proposals went addressed.